openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

-# Instance Segmentation in PyTorch
+# Instance Segmentation in PyTorch*

 This repository contains inference and training code for Mask R-CNN like networks.
-Models code is designed to enable ONNX export (with custom operations) and inference on CPU via OpenVINO.
+Models code is designed to enable ONNX\* export (with custom operations) and inference on CPU via OpenVINO&trade;.
 [Detectron](https://github.com/facebookresearch/Detectron) and
 [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)
-models are wrapped to export their weights to ONNX and OpenVINO.
+models are wrapped to export their weights to ONNX and OpenVINO&trade;.

 ## Setup

 ### Prerequisites

-* Ubuntu 16.04
+* Ubuntu\* 16.04
-* Python 3.5.2
+* Python\* 3.5.2
-* PyTorch 0.4.1
+* PyTorch\* 0.4.1
-* OpenVINO 2019 R1 with Python API
+* OpenVINO&trade; 2019 R1 with Python API

 ### Installation

-To install required dependencies run
+To install required dependencies, run the command:

 ```bash
 $ cat requirements.txt | xargs -n 1 -L 1 pip3 install
 ```

-To install the package itself run
+To install the package itself, run the command:

 ```bash
 $ pip3 install -e .
 ```

-### Get pretrained models
+### Get Pretrained Models

-A bunch of top-performing models from Detectron and maskrcnn-benchmark projects can be easily obtained and automatically prepared for running in PyTorch and OpenVINO, via `tools/download_pretrained_weights.py` script.
-By default script requires no parameters to run, for more details on its configuration run it with a `-h` key.
-This script could also be considered as a sample, showing how models are supposed to be converted to ONNX/IR.
+A bunch of top-performing models from Detectron and maskrcnn-benchmark projects can be easily obtained and automatically prepared for running in PyTorch and OpenVINO&trade; via the `tools/download_pretrained_weights.py` script.
+By default, the script requires no parameters to run, for details on its configuration, run it with the `-h` key.
+This script could also be considered as a sample, showing how models are supposed to be converted to ONNX/OpenVINO&trade; Intermediate Representation (IR).

-### Download MS COCO dataset
+### Download MS COCO Dataset

-To be able to train networks and/or get quality metrics for pre-trained ones, one have to download MS COCO dataset.
-Download [the dataset](http://cocodataset.org/#download) (train, val and annotations) and unpack it to `./data/coco` folder.
-The result structure of the folder should be:
+To be able to train networks and/or get quality metrics for pretrained ones, download [the MS COCO datasetthe dataset](http://cocodataset.org/#download) (train, val and annotations) and unpack it to the `./data/coco` folder.
+The resulting structure of the folder should be as follows:
 ```
 data
 └── coco